rematch/rematch/plugins/react-navigation/README.md

 ## Selectors

+# [WIP] Starting v1.0 you need state in models so following won't work
 You may find it helpful to add some custom selectors to your `nav` model.
 You can easily add selectors by creating a `nav` model configuration object.
 This example will add a `currentRouteName` selector:

 ```js